 9. For Knee Injury

 Knee Pain is a result of sitting for extended periods in the cross-legged or Padmasana position especially when your hips are not flexible.
 Keeping a blanket or block under the knees while sitting in this position reduces the strain.

-If you practice Low Lunges yoga pose then placing a blanket under the knees helps avoid the risk of a knee injury.
+If you practice the Low Lunges yoga pose then placing a blanket under the knees helps avoid the risk of a knee injury.

-Yoga injuries are a result of not using the right alignment during the practice.
+Yoga injuries are a result of not using the right alignment during practice.
 It does not mean you cannot prevent these injuries before starting the yoga practice.
 Remember that proper alignment is key to mastering any yoga pose.

 Tips to Prevent Injuries Before and During Yoga Practice